makrai/notes/rothe1907-pretrainded-seq-gen.md

 * Gigaword: ROBERTA SHARE performs the best
   * on par with the current SOTA MASS model (Song+ 2019)
-* BBC extreme: The ROBERTA SHARE setup sets a new SOTA, outperforming all existing baselines by a large margin on summarization
+* BBC extreme: The ROBERTA SHARE setup sets a new SOTA, outperforming all existing baselines by a large margin
 * CNN/DailyMail dataset: The best model
   * outperforms the Pointer Generator network (See+ 2017) and the pre-trained single-decoder model with TransformerLM (Khandelwal+ 2019)
   * lags behind the
     * Bottom-Up system (Gehrmann+ 2018)
-      with a taskspecific module for content selection along with the copy mechanism (Gu+ 2016) and the
+      with a taskspecific module for content selection along with the copy mechanism (Gu+ 2016)
     * UniLM model (Dong+ 2019)
       * BERT-Large pre-trained for Bidirectional, unidirectional and seq2seq LM
       * also fine-tuned with an additional extractive summarization objective to